greg-ogs/epm-practice-lab-python-tasks/README.md

 >Please use branch ```apache-config``` for this task that already exist in your forked repository after you has been started task
 # apache-conf

-Create Jinja2 template for Apache configuration from lesson.
+Create Jinja2 template for Apache configuration.

 Create _vhosts.j2_, _data.yml_, _conf.py_ according to the instructions from the lesson.